chungvuiloong/portfolio/README.md

 Hi call me, Jere!

-I am looking for opportunities to be a coder in Finland or Europe region.
-It is simply because I am currently living in Finland.
+I am looking for coding opportunities to be a coder in Finland or Europe region.
+It is simply because I love coding and problem solving.

+Plus I am currently living in Finland.

 At the moment, I am studying via Xamk, Metroplia and also Laurea for any coding or IT related courses.